Quantum Semantic Communications for Resource-Efficient Quantum Networking: System Model

-In classical communications, multiplexing enables us to combine multiple messages into a shared medium (frequency, time, or space).
-Similarly, in the quantum world, a quantum state that can hold a superposition of $d$ basis vectors is called a \emph{qudit}, and it contains information in $2^d$ classical bits.
+In classical communications, multiplexing enables combining multiple messages into a shared medium (frequency, time, or space).
+Similarly, in the quantum world, a quantum state that can hold a superposition of $d_1$ basis vectors is called a \emph{qudit}.
 This superposition inherently enables us to enhance the capacity of the information contained within a quantum state.
-The general representation of a qudit is a vector $\ket{\phi}$ in a $d$-dimensional Hilbert space $\mathcal{H}_d$ represented as:
+The general representation of a qudit is a vector $\ket{\varphi}$ in a $d_1$-dimensional Hilbert space $\mathcal{H}_{d_1}$ represented as:

-where $|{a_0}|^2 + |{a_1}|^2 + |{a_2}|^2 + |{a_2}|^2 + ... + |{a_{d-1}}|^2 = 1$.
-The quantum state $\ket{\phi}$ can also be represented within a density matrix representation as a sum of pure states $\ket{a_d}$ i.e., $\rho \equiv \sum_{0}^{d-1}p_d\ket{a_d}\bra{a_d}$, where $p_d$ is the selection probability for the individual states.
-In this formulation, the $d$-dimensional quantum state can be seen as an analogy of the concept of \emph{finite vocabulary} in the information theoretic domain.
-Thus, the $d$ orthogonal basis vectors \{$\ket{0},\ket{1},\ket{2},...,\ket{d-1}$\} spanning the $\mathcal{H}_d$ Hilbert space construct a \emph{common language, i.e., a vocabulary of contextual meanings}, that can help in the creation of a proper semantic representation of the data \cite{tetlow2022towards}.
-Here, every superposition of the $d$ basis vectors corresponds to a unique contextual meaning that is part of the common language.

-To develop the notion of \emph{quantum semantics}, we mainly leverage the characteristics of high-dimensional quantum states in representing semantics jointly with the use of \ac{QML} techniques, as discussed in Section \ref{sec_clustering}.
-Particularly, embedding the classical data in a high-dimensional Hilbert space, followed by the use of quantum clustering techniques would result in efficient extraction of the hidden data patterns and their contextual meaning.

-We encode the classical data $x$ from the set $\mathcal{X}$ into quantum states $\ket{\psi(x)}$ in the $d$-dimensional Hilbert space $\mathcal{H}_d$ by using a quantum feature map $\psi$: $\mathcal{X} \rightarrow \mathcal{H}_d$.
-Here, the Hilbert space's dimension, $d$, is much larger than the dimension of the classical dataset $\mathcal{X}$.
-The quantum feature map $\psi$, which maps $x\rightarrow \ket{\psi(x)}$, is implemented via a quantum circuit $U_\psi(x)$, called the quantum-embedding circuit.
-This circuit first takes classical data $x$ as input that is applied in a ground state, $\ket{0_d}$, in the $d$-dimensional Hilbert space $\mathcal{H}_d$.
-Essentially, such a quantum feature map yields the quantum embedded states $\ket{\psi(x)}$ according to: $U_\psi(x)\ket{0_d} = \ket{\psi(x)}$ \cite{schuld2019quantum}.
-After constructing the quantum-embedded semantic representations of the classical data, next, we discuss the quantum communication scheme between the speaker and the listener.